 (e) an inventory of all instruments and body jewelry, all sharps, and all inks used for any and all body art procedures, including names of manufacturers and serial or lot numbers, if applicable.
 Invoices or packing slips shall satisfy this requirement;

-A Material Safety Data Sheet, when available, for each ink and dye used by the establishment; and
+A Safety Data Sheet, when available, for each ink and dye used by the establishment;

-copies of waste hauler manifests
+copies of waste hauler manifests within the current year;

-copies of commercial biological monitoring tests
+copies of commercial biological monitoring tests within the current year;

-Exposure Incident Report (kept permanently)
+Exposure Incident Report (kept permanently) within the current year; and

 (j) a copy of these regulations.